sharriet/roles-in-tech/index.md

 ### Mission

-> To inform and engage students in the diverse range of career opportunities in the technology sector and highlight the importance of soft skills.
+> To inform and engage school leavers in the diverse range of career opportunities in the technology sector and highlight the importance of soft skills.

 ### About